Sites and Racks

 A rack must be designated as one of the following types:

 Each rack has two faces (front and rear) on which devices can be mounted.
 Rail-to-rail width may be 19 or 23 inches.

 Racks can be arranged into groups.
 As with sites, how you choose to designate rack groups will depend on the nature of your organization.
 For example, if each site represents a campus, each group might represent a building within a campus.
 If each site represents a building, each rack group might equate to a floor or room.

-Each rack group must be assigned to a parent site.
-Hierarchical recursion of rack groups is not currently supported.
+Each rack group must be assigned to a parent site, and rack groups may optionally be nested to achieve a multi-level hierarchy.

 The name and facility ID of each rack within a group must be unique.
 (Racks not assigned to the same rack group may have identical names and/or facility IDs.)

 Each rack can optionally be assigned a functional role.
 For example, you might designate a rack for compute or storage resources, or to house colocated customer devices.
 Rack roles are fully customizable.

 Users can reserve units within a rack for future use.
 Multiple non-contiguous rack units can be associated with a single reservation (but reservations cannot span multiple racks).
 A rack reservation may optionally designate a specific tenant.